Manalive90/Manalive90/README.md

 - - 🌱 I’m currently learning everything I can.
 - 💞️ I’m looking to collaborate on any platform
 - 📫 How to reach me manalive54@outlook.com
-- 😄 Pronouns: he, jom
+- 😄 Pronouns: he, him
 - ⚡ Fun fact: ...

 <!---